Higgs TTS#

 }],

-The -N flag disables curl’s output buffering so SSE events are printed as they arrive.
+The -N flag disables curl’s output buffering so chunks are written as they arrive.

 1. Use Python

-This example decodes each chunk and writes it to a WAV file incrementally.
-In a real application, you would pipe the decoded bytes directly to an audio player (e.g., via pyaudio or sounddevice).
+This example writes streamed PCM bytes to a WAV file.
+In a real application, you would pipe the chunks directly to an audio player (e.g., via pyaudio or sounddevice).

 import requests